 - The amount paid for specific treatments.
 Some policies have a schedule of treatments and payout amounts, which might be substantially less than what your local and trusted vet might charge you.

-Furthermore when making a claim on pet insurance almost all insurers will require you to pay your vet first, and you claim the money back from the insurer.
-It is of little use taking out an insurance policy if you can’t obtain funds in a hurry to pay a bill.
+Furthermore, when making a claim on pet insurance, almost all insurers will require you to pay your vet first, and you claim the money back from the insurer.
+It is of little use to take out an insurance policy if you can’t obtain funds in a hurry to pay a bill.
 It may take a number of weeks for your insurer to accept your claim.